If you live in North America or anywhere else in the world, getting to Ireland by air is obviously the fastest way to reach your destination.

 Ireland’s national airline flies from several U.S. cities to Ireland.

-They include Boston, Chicago, Hartford, Los Angeles, Miami, Minneapolis, New York City, Newark, Orlando, Philadelphia, San Francisco, Seattle, and Washington, D.C.
+They include Boston, Chicago, Cleveland, Denver, Hartford, Los Angeles, Miami, Minneapolis/St. Paul, New York City (JFK), Orlando, Philadelphia, San Francisco, Seattle/Tacoma, and Washington, D.C.
+(Dulles).

 American Airlines

-The airline flies from Chicago, Dallas, Los Angeles, Miami, Newark, New York, and Seattle to Dublin.
-From New York (JFK), it also flies to Shannon.
+The airline flies from Charlotte, Chicago, Dallas, and New York to Dublin.

 Delta